NKEvt/School-Project-Weather/README.md

 I will do a research on Global Warming topic looking at how temperature change in my home town.
 In this project I will be learning basics on how to conduct scientific project, how to write a a code to get and to analyze historical tempreature.
 To do this I will use Python, Weather API (Application Programming Interface), GitHub with Codespaces, and Chat GPT for help.
 I will write the code in GitHub Codespaces using the Python extension and then running it to get all the information I need to complete this project.
-ToSince I can't get and analyze the weather data for the whole world, I will be using the weather data for New Jersey to complete my project in time.
+Since I can't get and analyze the weather data for the whole world, I will be using the weather data for New Jersey to complete my project in time.

 ## Slide 3 (cont): **Introduction/Background**

 1. **Software Development**:
-   Software development are steps of creating code or software that run on computers or hardware to achieve cirtain goals.
-For our project, the Python code helps to understand climate change.
+   Software development are steps of creating code (software) that run on computers (hardware) to achieve certain goals.
+These steps are usually done by a team with help of development tools.

-2. **Python**:
-   Python is a programming language we use to write the code.
-It's easy to learn and is perfect for working with data in scientific projects like ours.

-3. **Teamwork**:
+2. **Teamwork**:
-   Teamwork means working together to achieve a common goal.
+   Teamwork means working together to achieve a project goal.
 In our project, we’re working as a team, with me (Nikita), my dad and ChatGpt as a virtual assistant.

-4. **GitHub**:
+3. **GitHub**:
-   GitHub is an Internet tool to store and share program's code.
+   GitHub is an Internet tool to store and share programming code.
 It helps us work on the project together, and allows us to keep track of changes to the code.

-5. **Development Environment (on GitHub Codespace)**:
+4. **Development Environment (on GitHub Codespace)**:
    A development environment is a place to write and test a code.
 On GitHub Codespaces, we can work in the cloud from Internet browser on any computer.
 It makes software development easier.

+5. **Python**:
+   Python is a programming language we use to write the code.
+It's easy to learn and is perfect for working with data in scientific projects like ours.

+6. **API (Application Programming Interface)**:
+   API is a way to get data from data source to process it in a code.
+Like in this project, the Python code is getting weather history from Open-Meteo.com using JSON API over HTTPS.

+7. **HTTPS (HyperText Transfer Protocol Secure)**:
+   A secure version of HTTP, used to safely transfer data over the internet.

+8. **JSON (JavaScript Object Notation)**:
+   A format for storing and exchanging data, often used for APIs to send and receive information.

 ## Slide 4 **Questions**